Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

       Note that the paragraph above indicates that one can specify no value for a property, resulting in setting it to 'true', which does respect the HTML specification:
       `<taipy:e bool_attr/>` is equivalent to `<taipy:e bool_attr="true"/>`.

+## Page Builder API

+If you use Python code to create pages, the
+[Page Builder](../../reference/pkg_taipy.gui.builder.md) package provides the API for all the available visual elements.

+To set a property to a value, you will use the property name as a named parameter to the element's API.<br/>
+Note that to bind variables to an element's property, you must set that property to a string defining an expression referencing the variables.

 # Generic properties